PIH/rwanda-server-build/README.md

 server-build
 ===================
 Build scripts for PIH OpenMRS servers (reporting, test, demo, dev, etc)

 Assumptions
 1. Use puppet for building servers and updating openmrs?
 2. Use scripts and cron for building staging server with latest versions of war, omods and db
 3. Trim database nightly on staging server

 Questions
 1. How do we handle errors or recover from incomplete builds?
 2. Which user should run the scripts -- for staging server and puppet scripts?

-Steps
+Setup
+1. Display instructions for password-less file transfer (setup-keys.sh)
+2. Create directory structure (setup-folder.sh)

+Puppet setup of OpenMRS server
-1. Get latest version of OpenMRS database -- de-identified, trimmed, metadata only
+1. Choose and get latest appropriate of OpenMRS database -- de-identified, trimmed, metadata only
 2. Get latest version of OpenMRS software (war and modules)
 3. Stop tomcat
 4. Cleanup tomcat directories (webapps/openmrs, work, temp, logs?)